klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 Census data, on the other hand, not so much.
 # Cleaning the Data, Building census-csv-parser

 Census data is ugly.
-Like, [really ugly](https://github.com/klm127/census-csv-parser/blob/master/test_data/maritaldataLarge.csv){:target="_blank"}.
-Downloaded raw, it has 57 rows and **364** columns.
+[Really ugly](https://github.com/klm127/census-csv-parser/blob/master/test_data/maritaldataLarge.csv){:target="_blank"}.
+Downloaded raw, this chunk of marital data has 57 rows and **364** columns.
 And column headers have names like
 >Estimate!!Never married!!LABOR FORCE PARTICIPATION!!Males 16 years and over

 Oof.